Housing advice if you are 16 or 17

 • with a supported lodgings provider

-• in supported accommodation or
+• in semi-independent accommodation (in special cases)

 Housing advice if you are 18 or over